jeansibelius/outcome/README.md

 - User can see their name in top right and click to access their user details ✅
 - Spaces are added to context in server and available for auth checking in resolvers ✅
 - Restrict server requests to authorized users (e.g. logged in user gets only their own entries, categories) ✅
-- Separate test, demo and prod databases
+- Separate test, dev, demo and prod databases ✅
 - Bug: entry modal fails, if there are no categories
 - Test coverage for server is sufficient
 - Test coverage for client is sufficient (considering unfinalised UI)